 Inspections & Move-In

-Final inspections across all trades, punch-list completion, and move-in preparation
+Final building, electrical, plumbing, and mechanical inspections, punch-list completion, and move-in preparation

 Usually you can stay — at least during the structural phase.
 If the addition includes a kitchen remodel, plan for some time off-site.
 Rentals are expensive in St. Pete, so we keep clients in their homes as long as safely possible.